 Islam teaches us to never discriminate based on race, gender or social status so I used to believe Muslims know better.
 However, my experiences in Saudi Arabia made me know better.
 Racism is very prevalent in the Middle East and it’s very saddening but that’s just the reality.

-Summary of my story is that we have no friends in the compound and it’s difficult to relate to people when the first opinion they form about you MIGHT be due to the color of your skin.
+Summary of my story is that we have no friends in the compound and it’s difficult to relate to people when the first opinion they form about you MIGHT be due to the colour of your skin.
 It also doesn’t help that most of the kids are under the age of 13 lol, so I just love watching their innocent selves have play dates with one another.

-– Jot down ideas and create content (I’ve not done much of that in a while)
+– Jot down ideas and create content (I’ve not done much of that in a while).

 – Gist with my elder sister and random playtimes with A. Honestly, A is such a happy soul to be with when she’s not throwing tantrums or being unnecessarily difficult.

 – Grocery shopping: This is actually fun because I get to go out of the house and I’m also keenly fascinated by how fruits are properly organised and sold per Kg.
 There’s cleaned and packaged meat and chicken and there’s even a fish market in the store!

 – Watching a TV show: My sister got me hooked on this show she’s been watching on Dubai One channel, Empire/Imperio, although I stopped watching it already.